1959 Pacific typhoon season: Season summary

 Of the 33 tropical cyclones and 65 total areas of investigation, 18 storms attained typhoon status, which was below the yearly average of 19.
 At least nine other tropical systems never exceeded tropical storm intensity operationally.
 Most of the systems were noted to have developed within the typical spawning grounds for typhoons originating from easterly waves within the Intertropical Convergence Zone; the exceptions were Ellen and Georgia which developed from cold-core troughs extending southward into the tropical latitudes.
 Of the 18 typhoons that formed, five were first detected within 300 mi of the island of Guam.
 Three of the typhoons developed at a slow rate, while three others rapidly intensified to typhoon status within hours.
 Only four typhoons were small in diameter, while at least three typhoons developed to large sizes and became the dominant tropical features during the season.
 Two of the typhoons — Joan and Vera — featured sea-level pressures below 900 millibars and were the most intense tropical cyclones during the season, each featuring winds of 190 mph or greater.
 Of the total number of typhoons, 215 reconnaissance missions were flown into the storms, including 3,799 observations and 391 total fixes.
 The average track error for each advisory for storms during the season was 63.9 mi for 12-hour forecasts and 301.6 mi for 48-hour forecasts.

 Systems

 Tropical Storm Ruby

-The first tropical storm of the season was detected by reconnaissance aircraft on February 27 about 300 mi south of Yap with winds of 60 mi/h.
+The first tropical storm of the season was detected on February 27 about 300 mi south of Yap with winds of 60 mi/h.
 Moving erratically westward, Ruby maintained intensity until it passed 90 mi south of Palau on February 28, when it began to weaken and move to the west-northwest.
 Ruby weakened to below tropical storm intensity on March 1 and then turned to the southwest.
 It dissipated later on the same day 300 mi east of Mindanao.
-Ruby did not affect any major land masses.